davidgatti/How-to-use-Readline-in-NodeJS/02_draw_in_memory/README.md

 # Draw in Memory

-This example takes from the first one and add the idea of drawing first in memory, and then take the generated array and then draw the representation on the screen.

-Steps
+The purpous of this second example is to explain the concpec of the need of generatign an "image" in memory first, befroe we draw it on the sceen.
+This is a cool thing to understand becasue it is how the big boy do it in a regualr graphical user interface like you macOS, Windows or console.
+The termianl windos in this case is nicer to work with, since we are dealing with a simpler and smaller framowrk.

+## Steps that you'll find in the code

-Find the screen size
+- Get the termianl window size
-Create an array based on the screen size and fill it with “empty” values, in our case all entries will be false.
+- Create an array based on the window size and fill it with “empty” values.
+In our case all entries will be set to `0`.
-Then we take the multidimensional array and randomly set some true values in it.
+- Then we take the multidimensional array and randomly set some `1`.
-Then we use the array content to draw a character where we have a true value.
+- Then we use the array content to draw a character where we have a `1` value.

-This we draw the a “buffer” from memory on to the screen.
-And now that we have the array we can traverse it, and find out if a “pixel” is on or off.
-If instead of storing true/fales we stored an integer that represents a ASCII character, we could then know even what type of character is being displayed on the screen.
+And this is how you draw on the screen from the "buffer".
+But insted of dalign with milions of RGB pixels, we are dealing with one ASCII character 😌.

+## Have fun

+Go over the code, play with it and modify it :)